xenserver/packer-plugin-xenserver/docs/builders/xenserver-xva.html.markdown

   server to be on one port, make this minimum and maximum port the same.
   By default the values are 8000 and 9000, respectively.

-* `install_timeout` (string) - The amount of time to wait after booting the VM for the installer to shut itself down.
-  If it doesn't shut down in this time, it is an error.
-By default, the timeout is "200m", or over three hours.

-* `iso_urls` (array of strings) - Multiple URLs for the ISO to download.
-  Packer will try these in order.
-If anything goes wrong attempting to download or while downloading a single URL, it will move on to the next.
-All URLs must point to the same file (same checksum).
-By default this is empty and `iso_url` is used.
-Only one of `iso_url` or `iso_urls` can be specified.

 * `keep_vm` (string) - Determine when to keep the VM and when to clean it up.
 This can be "always", "never" or "on_success".
 By default this is "never", and Packer always deletes the VM regardless of whether the process succeeded and an artifact